dmmil/rnn22/README.md

 python main_python.py --mode Predict

 for run in predict processing type.
-This examples got settings files from folders "example_data_noveltyFiltering" and "example_data_forecasting", respectively.
+This examples got settings files from folders "exaples/example_data_noveltyFiltering" and "examples/example_data_forecasting", respectively.

 In addition, the main_python.py file is also an example of using the python API of the proposed library.
 The functions and variables of the python API are described in more detail in the corresponding wiki section of the documentation for this project.